 Satullo, the former vice president for news and civic dialogue at WHYY/NewsWorks, joins the policy center as a professional in residence.
 A nationally known expert in civic engagement, Satullo will work on a project involving the intersection of media and civic engagement.
 Satullo launched the NewsWorks.org website, the radio programs NewsWorks Tonight and The Pulse, and two award-winning Pennsylvania reporting initiatives: State Impact Pennsylvania and Keystone Crossroads.
 Prior to joining WHYY, Satullo spent nearly 20 years at the Philadelphia Inquirer as editorial page editor and a columnist, among other positions.
 He also led the Great Expectations civic dialogue project on the 2007 Philadelphia city elections.

 Satullo’s involvement with APPC and Penn extends more than 15 years.
 When he was at the Inquirer, Satullo worked with the policy center on a Pew-funded effort to use citizen forums and periodic polls to help keep the 1999 Philadelphia mayoral race focused on issues.
-And in 2006, Satullo co-founded the Penn Project for Civic Engagement at the University of Pennsylvania.
+And in 2006, Satullo co-founded the Penn Project for Civic Engagement (now called Catalyst Community Conversations) at the University of Pennsylvania.